 - You have a sense of power.
-Feelings that are positive, powerful and that create opportunity.
-Your thoughts will be more creative, and even your IQ goes up.
+Feelings that are positive and powerful and that create opportunity.
+Your thoughts will be more creative, and your IQ will increase.

 - Your physiology changes.
-It lowers your cortisol, which means you get to live longer, and your immunity improves.
+It lowers your cortisol, which means you live longer and improve your immunity.

 Tracking the mind and body connection